 These gentle spinal exercises are designed to encourage flexibility and strength, and are simple to perform.
 However, it’s important to perform them correctly and with good technique.
 When it comes to stretching and twisting and your spine, always move gently and never make sudden movements.

 Twisting for alignment can help to bring your spine back into a neutral position and to make you feel good after long periods of sitting in the same position.

-To perform a spinal twist stretch, start by laying down on your back, knees bent and feet flat on the floor.
+To perform a spinal twist stretch, start by lying down on your back, knees bent and feet flat on the floor.
 Bring your left knee into your chest and gently guide it over to the right, using your right hand.
 Try to keep your left shoulder flat on the ground.
 Your left knee may or may not touch the ground, but your spine will benefit from the twist.
 Stay in this position or extend the left arm out to the side and slowly turn your head to face the left side.